 Figure 5: Left: Brightness temperature as function of frequency for the polarized CMB (cyan, purple, blue) and Galactic foreground signals: dust (red) and synchrotron (green).
 The darker bands correspond to sky fractions between 73% and 93%; the lighter bands to the cleanest 13%, with the width indicating the uncertainty.
-Right: Angular power spectra for inflationary, and for the sum of inflationary and lensing B modes for two values of r; for E-mode polarization; and for foreground emission between 70 and 220 GHz.
+Right: Angular power spectrum for E- and B-mode polarization for two values of r, and for foreground emission between 70 and 220 GHz.